Setting marketing goals or objectives for your service-based small business doesn’t need to be a complicated process.

 Are you in a start-up or growth phase?
 Or, have you progressed to a stage where you’re seeking to scale?

-Also consider where you are when it comes to the size of your client list, the services you’re offering, and your sales turnover.
+Also, consider where you are regarding the size of your client list, your services, and your sales turnover.

 From here, work out where you want your business to be within the timeframe for which you’re planning.